 - Whisk together 2 tablespoons of the olive oil, 2 tablespoons of the maple syrup, and the apple cider vinegar and brush on the flesh side of the squash, and then sprinkle with salt and pepper generously.

 - Turn over and brush on the skin side with the cider-olive oil-maple syrup mixture and salt and pepper the skin side as well.
-Bake flesh side down for 30-40 or until fork tender.
+Bake flesh side down for 30-40 minutes or until fork tender.
 Try a couple of spots to check.

-- Add the rice and stir until the rice, and the spices are toasted golden brown, about a minute.
+- Add the rice and stir until the rice and spices are toasted golden brown, about a minute.
 Then add the 2 cups of water and bring to a boil.
 As soon as it starts to boil, reduce the heat to a simmer and cover.
-Cook until most of the water is absorbed, about 35 minutes and rice is tender.
+Cook until most of the water is absorbed, about 35 minutes and the rice is tender.
 Remove from the heat.

-- Add the dried cranberries, chopped walnuts, sage, and parsley and toss with a fork to combine with the rice.
-(Remember to save a little fresh parsley, cranberries, and walnuts for the garnish).
+- Add the dried cranberries, chopped walnuts, sage, and parsley and toss with a fork to combine with the rice (remember to save a little fresh parsley, cranberries, and walnuts for the garnish).

 Hello,